agoodloe/LDunnDistributedTM/ContinuousConsistency.md

 In our scenarios, system nodes typically represent various computers, routers, sensors, and communication devices, while the clients would typically be firefighters using these devices and other persons involved in disaster response efforts.
-Generally, the components of the system collectively accomplish goals such as navigating safely in close proximity, delivering resources to remote locations, and suppressing fires.
-For example, if first responders are communicating over a text-messaging application, consistency is the condition that different users see the same messages arriving at approximately the same time and in the same order.
-Consistency is clearly a prerequisite to system-wide coordination.
+The components of the system collectively accomplish goals such as navigating safely in close proximity, delivering resources to remote locations, and suppressing fires.
+For example, first responders may communicate over a text messaging application.
+Here, global consistency means different users reading their device's local copy of the chat should see the same messages.

+What precisely constitutes consistency?
+There are different consistency models, and the most appropriate model for an application depends on the semantics it expects, which must be weighed against other requirements.
+All other things being equal, one wants to have as much consistency as possible.
+Below, we shall see that \textrm{na\"ive}
+notions of system coherence are brittle in the sense that they generally cannot be guaranteed for theoretical and practical reasons;
+that is, unless one is willing to pay with significant performance penalties, including applications that fail to respond to users under some conditions.

 When *strong* notions of consistency are enforced, clients cannot tell whether they are all interacting with a single central computer, or a complex system of independent computers.
 Enforcing this condition shields clients and application developers from complexity and makes it simpler to reason about a system's behavior.
-In our previous example, strong consistency would allow absolutely no user to witness messages arriving in the wrong order, so it appears they are all reading the same stream of messages.
-Bad things can happen when strong consistency is violated:
+In our previous example, strong consistency would require that different users see the same messages arriving at approximately the same time and always in the same order.
+Consistency is a prerequisite to system-wide safety, because bad things can happen when strong consistency is violated:

 - Suppose in a message stream two questions $Q_1$ and $Q_2$ are asked and responses $A_1$ and $A_2$ are given, respectively.
 If the